blynnerup/getting_rusty/README.md

 # getting_rusty
 Learning the basics of Rust.
 This is a helpme guide, used to reference things in the future.
+The guide is based on the course: https://www.udemy.com/course/ultimate-rust-crash-course/ and other information I discovered while learning.

 ## Basics
 Cargo is the bread and butter.
 It handles your packages, your build and testing… everything is cargo.